isabella232/verify-directory-operator/README.md

 ### Creating a Service

-When creating a service for the environment the selector for the service must match the selector for the proxy deployment, achieved by specifying the `app` label.
+When creating a service for the environment the selector for the service must match the selector for the proxy deployment, achieved by specifying the `app.kubernetes.io/kind` and `app.kubernetes.io/cr-name` labels.

 An example NodePort service definition is provided below: